RetroDECK/ES-DE/ANDROID-DEV.md

 * Ruffle
 * Swan.emu

-Some of these emulators still require BIOS files, so not all of them will be completely free from manual configuration.
+Some of these emulators require BIOS files, so they still need to be configured before they can be used with ES-DE.

-The following emulators have partial FileProvider access support but are currently not configured for that in ES-DE:
-* C64.emu - doesn't work with multi-file games
-* Dolphin - doesn't work with multi-file games
-* M64Plus FZ - the FileProvider interface doesn't work reliably and game launching randomly fails when using it
-* PCE.emu - doesn't work with multi-file games for the pcenginecd and tg-cd systems
-* Play! - doesn't work with multi-file games
-* PPSSPP - doesn't work with multi-file games and the FileProvider interface doesn't work with .chd files specifically
-* Saturn.emu - doesn't work with multi-file games

 ## Splitting system directories across multiple storage devices